-You should read the following discussion and analysis of our financial condition and results of operations together with our consolidated financial statements and the related notes and the other financial information included elsewhere in this prospectus.
-Some of the information contained in this discussion and analysis or set forth elsewhere in this prospectus, including information with respect to our plans and strategy for our business and related financing, includes forward-looking statements that involve risks and uncertainties.
-As a result of many factors, including those factors set forth in the "Risk Factors" section of this prospectus, our actual results could differ materially from the results described in or implied by these forward-looking statements.
+The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our consolidated financial statements and related notes appearing elsewhere in this Annual Report on Form 10-K. Some of the information contained in this discussion and analysis or set forth elsewhere in this Annual Report on Form 10-K, including information with respect to our plans and strategy for our business, includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, that involve risks and uncertainties.
+As a result of many factors, including those factors set forth in the risks identified in Part I-Item 1A "Risk Factors" section of this Annual Report on Form 10-K and our other filings with the Securities and Exchange Commission, or SEC, our actual results could differ materially from the results, performance or achievements expressed in or implied by these forward-looking statements.

 We are a biopharmaceutical company focused on discovering, acquiring, developing and commercializing therapeutic medicines for patients suffering from debilitating diseases with significant unmet medical need.
-Our pipeline of five product candidates, across various stages of development, focuses on autoinflammatory and autoimmune conditions.
+We have a pipeline of product candidates across various stages of development, focused on autoinflammatory and autoimmune conditions.
 We believe that our product candidates are grounded in strong biologic rationales or validated mechanisms of action and have the potential to address multiple indications.

-Our product candidates include rilonacept, mavrilimumab, KPL-716, KPL-045 and KPL-404.
+Our product candidates include rilonacept, mavrilimumab, KPL-716, KPL-404 and KPL-045.

-Our lead candidate is rilonacept, an interleukin-1a, or IL-1a, and interleukin-1b, or IL-1b, cytokine trap.
-We are developing rilonacept for the potential treatment of recurrent pericarditis, an inflammatory cardiovascular disease and are actively recruiting and screening subjects for a single, pivotal, placebo-controlled, randomized-withdrawal design, global Phase 3 clinical trial of rilonacept in subjects with recurrent pericarditis, named RHAPSODY.
+Our lead candidate is rilonacept, an interleukin- 1α , and interleukin- 1β , cytokine trap.
+We are developing rilonacept for the potential treatment of recurrent pericarditis, an inflammatory cardiovascular disease and are enrolling a single, pivotal, placebo-controlled, randomized-withdrawal design, global Phase 3 clinical trial of rilonacept in subjects with recurrent pericarditis, named RHAPSODY.
 We also have an ongoing open-label Phase 2 proof-of-concept clinical trial in subjects with both symptomatic recurrent pericarditis as well as other patient subsets within pericarditis, including asymptomatic steroid-dependent subjects with recurrent pericarditis and subjects with post-pericardiotomy syndrome.
+We completed enrollment in this trial and presented interim data from this trial in December 2018.
+We expect to present additional data at the American College of Cardiology 68th Annual Scientific Session & EXPO 2019 in March 2019.

-Mavrilimumab is a monoclonal antibody that antagonizes colony stimulating factor, or GM-CSF.
+Mavrilimumab is a monoclonal antibody that antagonizes colony stimulating factor.
 We are evaluating mavrilimumab for the potential treatment of giant cell arteritis, or GCA, an inflammatory disease of the blood vessels.
-In Europe, we have commenced dosing in a double-blind, randomized, placebo-controlled, Phase 2 proof-of-concept trial for the study of mavrilimumab in GCA.
-In the United States, the FDA placed our IND for the trial on clinical hold due to the FDA's request for additional information regarding the 510(k)-cleared delivery device to be used in our trial.
-We have provided the FDA with information we believe is responsive to its request and plan to advance the program in the United States if and when resolved.
+We have commenced dosing in multiple countries in a randomized, double-blind, placebo-controlled, Phase 2 proof-of-concept trial for the study of mavrilimumab in GCA.
+In the United States, the FDA initially placed our IND for the trial on clinical hold due to its request for additional information regarding the 510(k)-cleared delivery device to be used in our trial.
+We have since provided the FDA with the requested information and our IND is now active.
+We plan for U.S. subjects to be included in our ongoing, global Phase 2 proof-of-concept clinical trial.